juronen/clusterduck/readme.md

 subworkers.
 The dispatching for basic workers (i.e. non-spouts) is handled behind the scenes.

+The user is responsible for generating sequence ids in spouts.
+While a simple counter is probably suitable for most cases, naturally you can create arbitrary integer representations or hashes based on whichever relation there is between multiple data points.

+Contrived example:
+Say someone wanted to build photo collages of pictures taken at the same wall-time around the world.
+They could have a bunch of spouts sending pictures each hour to a downstream worker, with the sequence id being the current time at the location, e.g. 11.
+This way the downstream worker will end up with bundles that contain the 11 o'clock image from each spout, and these images can now be stitched together.

 ### Sequencing work

 For bundled workers, the framework provides the option to process messages